 London is a melting pot which means you are guaranteed to find scrumptious world foods on the go.
 You can walk, explore east London and try food as you go.
 Try curries along Brick Lane, then head up to Docklands refuel on world foods and snacks along Westferry and Canary Wharf.

-In Kings Cross, there’s also is a wide variety of street food and restaurant.
+In King’s Cross, there’s also is a wide variety of street food and restaurants around Granary Square, Coal Drops Yard, as well as over-looking Gasholders Park.
 Further out in Greater London places like Kingston’s also has eateries along the river.

 You truly are spoilt for choice in London.
 What is your favourite watering hole, ‘hiding’ spot or hidden gem in London?
 How are you practising self-care during lockdown?
 Is there city you visit for self-care?